 A slip ring crab trap consists of three rings, one of which has netting and sits on the seafloor.
 Here, the harness attaches to the trap.

-They work just like other ring net traps, except the top of that trap is enclosed so the crabs can’t get out as you pull the trap through the water.
+They work just like other ring net traps, except the top of the trap is enclosed so the crabs can’t get out as you pull the trap through the water.

 Pyramid Crab Trap

-If you’re new to crab hunting, the pyramid crab trap is probably the style with which you are the most familiar.
+If you’re new to crab hunting, the pyramid crab trap is probably the style you are most familiar with.